oddbyte/OddCDN/README.md

 # OddCDN

-A fast, reliable content delivery platform.
+A fast, reliable content delivery platform, with Multi-thread and multi-core support, caching, compression, and more!

 ## Installation: